Palash90/iron_learn/README.md

 let product = a.mul(&b)?;
 ```

-## Core Modules

-# Iron Learn

-A multi-language (Rust + Python + CUDA) learning repository combining a Rust ML
-library (`src/`) with several Python utilities and CUDA kernels.
-This
-repository is an educational / experimental ML stack providing tensors,
-gradient-based optimization, basic neural network building blocks, and GPU
-acceleration for key linear algebra kernels.

-This README expands on the project layout, purpose of each major component,
-how to build/run, and where to look for specific functionality.

 ## High-level Overview

-- Rust: Core library implementing `Tensor`s, numeric abstractions, optimization
-    (gradient descent), neural network primitives, and optional CUDA-backed
+- Rust: Core `Tensor` abstraction implementing `Tensor`s, numeric abstractions, optimization (gradient descent), neural network primitives, and optional CUDA-backed tensor implementations.
-    tensor implementations.
-- CUDA: `kernels/` contains CUDA kernels used by the Rust `cuda_tensor` and
-    `gpu_context` modules for accelerated matrix ops.
+- CUDA: `kernels/` contains CUDA kernels used by the Rust `cuda_tensor` and `gpu_context` modules for accelerated matrix ops.
-- Python: `python_scripts/` contains helper scripts, experiments and small
-    neural-network examples used for prototyping and data preprocessing.
+- Python: `python_scripts/` contains helper scripts, experiments and small neural-network examples used for prototyping and data preprocessing.
-- Data/Images: Example JSON metadata and image assets under `data/` and
-    `image/` used by demos and scripts.
+- Data/Images: Example JSON metadata and image assets under `data/` and `image/` used by demos and scripts.

 ## Repository Structure (map to code)